Richard Barnes (musician)

-Richard Barnes (born 9 July 1944 in Surrey, England) is a British singer who saw limited chart success in the early 1970s.
+Richard Barnes (born 9 July 1944) is a British singer who saw limited chart success in the early 1970s.

 He has also worked as an actor.

 Career

 His professional music career started with The Quiet Five in 1964, where he played bass guitar and sang vocals.
 The group broke up around 1967.
 Barnes released a solo album on Philips Records in 1970, which was produced by Gerry Bron, and scored two chart hits in the UK Singles Chart that same year.
 His first hit, "Take to the Mountains" reached number 35 in May 1970, and "Go North" peaked at number 38 in November.
+In the Dutch charts "Take to the Mountains" reached number 15.
 Both hits were written by Tony Hazzard.

 A compilation album was released in August 2007 by RPM Records, under the title of Take To The Mountains.
 It featured tracks recorded by Barnes between 1969 and 1974.
 The track listing was as follows: